Love Unalloyed for Love Incarnate (2006)

 Then that other disciple also went in, who came first to the sepulchre: and he saw, and believed.
 (John 20: 1-8)

 Saint John the Beloved, being much younger than Saint Peter, had outrun the first pope to the empty tomb.
-Out of respect for the absolute Primacy of the Fisherman, however, Saint John peered into the tomb but did not enter it until after the Supreme Pontiff had arrived and entered it himself, finding that the head piece of Church's Divine Bridegroom, Our Lord and Saviour Jesus Christ, had been carefully wrapped up and placed aside.
-None of the Apostles was loved more by Our Lord than Saint John.
-He, though, deferred to the Apostle who had denied Our Lord three times, who was not present with him and Our Lady at the foot of the Divine Master's Holy Cross, teaching us humility and respect for the Petrine Office.
+Out of respect for the absolute Primacy of the Fisherman, however, Saint John peered into the tomb but did not enter it until after the Supreme Pontiff had arrived and entered it himself, finding that the head piece of Church's Divine Bridegroom, Our Blessed Lord and Saviour Jesus Christ and Saviour Jesus Christ, had been carefully wrapped up and placed aside.
+None of the Apostles was loved more by Our Blessed Lord and Saviour Jesus Christ than Saint John.
+He, though, deferred to the Apostle who had denied Our Blessed Lord and Saviour Jesus Christ three times, who was not present with him and Our Lady at the foot of the Divine Master's Holy Cross, teaching us humility and respect for the Petrine Office.

 And by this we know that we have known him, if we keep his commandments.
 He who saith that he knoweth him, and keepeth not his commandments, is a liar, and the truth is not in him.
 But he that keepeth his word, in him in very deed the charity of God is perfected; and by this we know that we are in Him.